 Our contemplative practices teach us how to recognize and appreciate the lights shining within us.
 We learn how to listen and trust spiritual life living in us.

 S0me of us see other people as lights shining in the darkness and try to follow their paths.

 As we explore spiritual life we find ourselves becoming the people we have the potential to be.
 We give our permission for spiritual life to live in us and we discover our true selves.

 The people around us see us as lights shining in the darkness as our true selves come to life.
 We grow into the people we can become and our lives shine like stars in the night sky.

 Being lights shining in the darkness does not require extra effort or discipline from us.

 We are lights shining in the darkness.

-Living as Lights Shining in Darkness
+Living as Lights Shining in the Darkness

 We do not earn the opportunity to shine in the darkness.
 Shining is not about achieving a certain level or gaining enough points.
-We live as lights shining in darkness because that is who we are.
+We live as lights shining in the darkness because that is who we are.

 Growing into our true selves takes us a lifetime.
 We may begin as a tiny spark of glimmering light and grow into something brighter.
 Some of us will flare up quickly while others of us will burn slowly and steadily.